vjanakiraman02/web-based-doc-summarization-bot/README.md

 # Web-Based Document Summarization Bot

 ## Project Overview
 This project allows users to input URLs of web-based documents and receive concise summaries or answers to their questions.
-It uses NLP models for text processing, such as BART and GPT-3, and provides a user-friendly interface built with Streamlit.
+It uses NLP models for text processing, such as BART and GPT-3, and provides a user-friendly interface built with Node.js.

 ## Features
 - Document summarization